OE-LUCIFER/Webscout/README.md

 print(summary)
 ```

-#### 🔍 Provider-Specific Models
+#### 🔍 Provider-Specific LLM Models

-Filter and display models available from a specific provider.
+Filter and display LLMs available from a specific provider.

 ```python
 from webscout import model